8select/shopware-plugin-sob/docs/en/installation.md

 ## Installing the 8select plugin

 1. **Download the 8select plugin from the Shopware Store and activate it**
    You can download the plugin [here](https://store.shopware.com/detail/index/sArticle/164960).
-Please activate it in the Plugin Manager in your Shopware Backend before continuing.
+Please activate it in your Shopware Backend Plugin Manager before continuing.

 2. **Insert your registration keys and activate the configuration**
    You have already received these registration keys by e-mail after the purchase of your service package on the [8select website](https://www.8select.com/cse-pricing).